graysoncash/dlist/README.md

 3. **Notifies you** via email and text with their plea
 4. **Messages the guest** if they're on the list (optional roasting included)

-It's giving velvet rope.
-It's giving "you can't sit with us."
+It's giving table stakes.
+It's giving "you can sit with us if you try."
 It's giving **accountability**.

 ---